iitbultimate/iitbultimate.github.io/about.markdown

 However if the gap between last player few players is very high, the team strength may decrease.
 Similarly a larges squad can be selected.

 - For players having tie the player with higher score in trials will be selected.

+## Contacts

+- If you want your name to be added to the Leader board.
+You write So in the IIT Bombay Frisbee team group.
+- Once your name is added your performance will be tracked.